-Keith Reeves is an associate professor of political science, department chair and director of the Urban Inequality and Incarceration program at the College's Lang Center for Civic and Social Responsibility.
+Keith Reeves is a professor of political science, department chair and director of the Urban Inequality and Incarceration program at the College's Lang Center for Civic and Social Responsibility.
 Prior to his appointment at Swarthmore in 1999, he was an associate professor of public policy in the John F. Kennedy School of Government at Harvard University.

 A 1988 graduate of Swarthmore who majored in political science with the concentration in Black Studies and public policy and who attended Exeter College at Oxford University, England, Reeves teaches courses across the arenas of American government, electoral politics, and public opinion; racial politics and voting rights policy; the urban underclass, poverty, and public policy; and behavioral research methods.